rubenarslan/rmdpartials/cran-comments.md

   that all function calls unload cleanly (i.e., reset all options and working directory to their previous state, don't leave behind files in the working directory).
 I hope it's okay with CRAN with this additional explanation.
 Should there be a way to avoid setting the options and working directories as I do, I'd be glad to learn, but I found none.
-* The dontrun sections were replaced by checking for pkgdown (which cannot render the output well)s.
-I tried to use the simplest possible examples now.
-Also, there are tests for the aspects of functions that are excluded via dontrun.

 ## Old submission notes
 * First release